-Users of IEEE Standards documents should consult all applicable laws and regulations.
-Compliance with the provisions of any IEEE Standards document does not imply compliance to any applicable regulatory requirements.
-Implementers of the standard are responsible for observing or referring to the applicable regulatory regulatory requirements.
+Users of these documents should consult all applicable laws and regulations.
+Compliance with the provisions of this standard does not imply compliance to any applicable regulatory requirements.
+Implementers of the standard are responsible for observing or referring to the applicable regulatory requirements.
 IEEE does not, by the publication of its standards, intend to urge action that is not in compliance with applicable laws, and these documents may not be construed as doing so.